Ghost Train Orchestra: Recordings

 The band first recorded in 2009 at Avatar Studios in Manhattan and released Hothouse Stomp in 2011 on Accurate Records.
 The album featured Carpenter's rearrangements and often avant-garde treatments of early jazz from the 1920s and 1930s, drawn from recordings by such artists as Tiny Parham, Charlie Johnson, Fess Williams, and McKinney's Cotton Pickers.

 The band's 2013 album, Book of Rhapsodies, featured chamber-jazz works from the 1930s and '40s culled from found 78s and rediscoveries by music historians and collectors such as Mitchell Kaba and Irwin Chusid.
 The album included compositions by Raymond Scott, Reginald Foresythe, John Kirby, and Alec Wilder.

 Hot Town, issued in 2015, contained more arrangements and reimaginings by Carpenter of 1920s and '30s vintage jazz.
 Book of Rhapsodies Vol. II, issued in 2017, featured more works by Scott, Foresythe, and Wilder.

 In 2023, the band collaborated with Kronos Quartet on the album Songs and Symphoniques: The Music of Moondog.
 In April 2024, they performed the album's repertoire with Kronos Quartet live at New York's Town Hall, with guest vocals by David Byrne, Karen Mantler, and others.
+The album won the Preis der deutschen Schallplattenkritik (German Record Critics’ Award) 2024 Annual Award presented to ten outstanding music and spoken word productions.

 In 2024 David Byrne was inspired to enlist Ghost Train Orchestra to work on his new album Who Is the Sky? after hearing their Moondog album and attending their record release show in New York City.
 David sent demos to Brian Carpenter and over a period of several months, Ghost Train Orchestra members worked with David and producer Kid Harpoon to arrange the music for orchestra.
 David and the band recorded the music over several days in New York City.